AV-2/chipfiring/README.md

 A folder of extra files with a data set and a copy of the thesis.
 In it there is a description of the algorithm used to find all the rank-1 divisors.

 We illustrate the main methods of ChipFiring.pm with a simple program.
 Consider a wedge of two triangles (see example 1.16).
-It has five vertices and six edges, given by relations "0,1 0,2 0,3 0,4 1,2 3,4".
-This has a single rank-1 divisor, which is found by the all rank-1 function.
-With this divisor, we reduce it with respect to the vertex v1.
+It has five vertices numbered from 0 to 4 and edges "0,1 0,2 0,3 0,4 1,2 3,4".
+This graph has a single rank-1 divisor of degree 2, which is found by the all rank-1 function.
+We reduce this divisor with respect to v4.